dfinity/portal/docs/references/security/rust-canister-development-security-best-practices.md

 **Property 3**: Successfully delivered requests are received in the order in which they were sent.
 In particular, if a canister A sends `m1` and `m2` to canister B in that order, then, if both are accepted, `m1` is executed before `m2`.

+Note that this property only gives a guarantee on when the messages are executed, but there is no guarantee on the ordering of the responses received.

 **Property 4**: Messages from interleaving calls have no reliable execution ordering.

-Let's consider the above example code again, and assume the method `example` is called twice in parallel, the resulting calls being Call 1 and Call 2.
+Property 3 provides a guarantee on the execution order of messages on a target canister.
+However, if multiple calls interleave, one cannot assume additional ordering guarantees for these interleaving calls.
+To illustrate this, let's consider the above example code again, and assume the method `example` is called twice in parallel, the resulting calls being Call 1 and Call 2.
 The following illustration shows two possible message orderings.
 On the left, the first call's messages are scheduled first, and only then the second call's messages are executed.
 On the right, we see another possible message scheduling, where the first messages of each call are executed first.
 Your code should result in a correct state regardless of the message ordering.

 ![example_orderings](_attachments/example_orderings.png)